The Laughing Housewife

 - We live in a council house on a council estate.
 Expect a lot of posts about crime.

 - Poetry – I write it.
 Deal with it.
-Or ignore it, if you like: this is the internet, after all; how would I know whether you read my poems or not?
+Or ignore it, if you like: this is the internet, after all; how would I know whether you care about my poems or not?

 - I’m not soppy.
 Mush embarrasses me.
 What can I say?
 I’m British.
 I’m so un-soppy that I even have a special category – ‘Feeling Sentimental’ (see right, under ‘Category Cloud’) – for days when the hormones take over and a nice thought bursts out.